patrickbucher/learning-rust/diary.md

+# Day 122 (2024-07-24)

+I read once through chapter 9 in _Grokking Algorithms_, but not focused enough in order to understand it.
+I have to re-read it tomorrow early.
+Graphs can be modelled using maps and therefore don't require any smart pointers such as `Rc`, which will make the implementation of Dijkstra's shortest path algorithm much easier.

 # Day 121 (2024-07-23)

 I limited tree rotation to cases where the inbalanced node has a free child position (left or right), which now seems to work.
 I leave it there for the moment and consider tree balancing again with a proper book on the subject.
 For now, I'll continue with the other topics in _Grokking Algorithms_.

+In the afternoon, I started writing a prototype for a web application that processes a form.
+The application should later use the Bexio API, which we plan to use in our company for a project.

 # Day 120 (2024-07-22)